Geeksltd/MSharp.Docs/Overview/README.md

 M# mixes the best of the two worlds.
 It provides a declarative high level language that is very productive and effective.
 At the same time by providing native support for C# imperative expressions it bypasses any inherent limitations of declarative languages, resulting in a powerful and unlimited yet very productive programming experience.

 ## Based on Olive
-M# is based on the [Olive Framework](https://geeksltd.github.io/Olive/#/), which is built top of .NET for more productive cross-platform software development in all kinds of .NET solutions.
+M# is based on the open-source [Olive Framework](https://geeksltd.github.io/Olive/#/).
 Olive provides a set of productivity tools to make .NET development easier, cleaner and more expressive.
 To use M# effectively (especially when you get more advanced), a good basic understanding of Olive is recommended.

-Olive is a .NET Standard 2.0 library and so compatibl *(.NET Framework 4.6.1, .NET Core 2.1, UWP, Mono 5.4, Xamarin.iOS 10.14, Xamarin.Mac 3.8, Xamarin.Android 7.5)*.
-It's available under the GPLv3 license.
+Olive makes you more productive to build any kind of .NET application.
+It's based on .NET Standard 2.0. and so is compatible with *.NET Framework 4.6.1, .NET Core 2.1, UWP, Mono 5.4, Xamarin.iOS 10.14, Xamarin.Mac 3.8, Xamarin.Android 7.5*.